Texas Department of Criminal Justice: Death row

-The TDCJ houses male death-row inmates in the Polunsky Unit and female death-row inmates in the Mountain View Unit.
+The TDCJ houses male death-row inmates in the Polunsky Unit and female death-row inmates in the O'Daniel Unit.
 The Huntsville Unit is the location of the state of Texas execution chamber.
 The Polunsky death row has about 290 prisoners.
 As of March 2013, eight male death-row prisoners are housed in Jester IV Unit, a psychiatric unit, instead of Polunsky.

 The state of Texas began housing death-row inmates in the Huntsville Unit in 1928.
 In 1965, the male death-row inmates moved to the Ellis Unit.
 In 1999, the male death row moved to Polunsky.
 In the 1923-1973 period, Texas state authorities had three female death-row inmates; the first, Emma "Straight Eight" Oliver, was held at Huntsville Unit after her 1949 sentencing, but had her sentence commuted to life imprisonment in 1951.
 Mary Anderson, sentenced to death in 1978, was held at Goree Unit.
 Her death sentence was reversed in 1982, and the sentence was changed to life.